 Mondays and Wednesdays 1pm-7pm

-Delivery Available Tuesdays and Thursdays 10am-6pm call (336)529-4492 (deliveries can be requested anytime, but will be delivered during set hours)
+Mobile Services Available Tuesdays and Thursdays 10am-6pm call (336)529-4492 (mobile services can be requested anytime, but will be done during set hours)

 WHO WE ARE

-The Twin City Harm Reduction Collective (TCHRC) is a Harm Reduction organization founded by and for drug users based in Winston Salem, NC.
+The Twin City Harm Reduction Collective (TCHRC) is a Harm Reduction organization based in Winston Salem, NC.
 We believe that Harm Reduction is, first and foremost, a movement to fight for the basic human rights of drug users; rights that have been routinely and systematically trampled under the policies of prohibition and the "War on Drugs".
 Our work is informed by this reality.
-We provide services for people who use drugs (PWUD) ranging from sterile syringes and other supplies for safer drug use to HIV/HCV/STI testing, and from classes on a wide range of topics (proper injection technique, HIV/HCV for drug users, etc.) to referrals to SUD treatment and other services (plus patient advocacy and support to ensure effective refferals).
+We provide support and services for people who use drugs (PWUD) ranging from naloxone training to HIV/HCV/STI testing, and from classes on a wide range of topics (proper injection technique, HIV/HCV for drug users, etc.) to referrals to SUD treatment and other services (plus patient advocacy and support to ensure effective refferals).